John Kline (politician): Political campaigns

 Kline made his first run for office in 1998, when he challenged 6th District Democratic incumbent Bill Luther and lost, taking 46% of the vote.
-He sought a rematch in 2000 and lost by only 5,400 votes, while George W. Bush narrowly carried the district.
+He sought a rematch in 2000 and lost by 5,400 votes, while George W. Bush narrowly carried the district.

 After the 2000 census, Minnesota's congressional map was radically altered, though the number of districts was unchanged.
 The old 28-county 2nd District was dismantled, and a new 2nd District was created in the Twin Cities' southern suburbs.
 At the same time, the 6th District was pushed slightly north and made significantly more Republican than its predecessor.
 The remapping left the home of the 2nd District's freshman incumbent, Republican Mark Kennedy, just inside the reconfigured 6th District.
 Realizing this, Kline immediately filed for the Republican nomination in the new 2nd District; his home had been drawn into this district.
 After some consideration, Luther opted to run in the 2nd as well, even though it was thought to lean slightly Republican.

 During the campaign, Luther came under fire when one of his supporters, Sam Garst, filed for the race under the banner of the "No New Taxes Party."
 This was done in retaliation for an ad the National Republican Congressional Committee ran in support of Kline that accused Luther of being soft on crime.
 Luther subsequently admitted that his campaign had known about Garst's false flag campaign.
 Kline gained considerable momentum from this, and ultimately won handily, taking 53% of the vote to Luther's 42%.

 Kline then defeated Democratic Burnsville City Councilwoman Teresa Daly to win a second term in 2004 and former FBI Special agent and whistleblower Coleen Rowley, one of Time magazine's "Persons of the Year", with 56% of the vote in 2006.
 In 2008 Kline defeated former Watertown mayor Steve Sarvi and increased his margin of victory to over 57% of the vote.

 Kline accepted $11,000 in political contributions from former congressman Randy "Duke" Cunningham's PAC.
 After Cunningham's indictment on fraud charges, Kline donated the money to charity.

 Kline's reelection in 2012 made him the 40th U.S. Representative from Minnesota to win six House terms.

 On September 3, 2015, Kline announced that he would not seek reelection in 2016.